 Lighting Check: Double check that you are directly facing natural window light.
 This is the most important step for getting your undertones right.
 Your face should be evenly lit with no shadows.

 Use the Back Camera: Please do not use the front-facing "selfie" camera.
-Front facing cameras often try to color correct an image which can alter your skin tone.
+Front facing cameras often color correct an image which can alter your skin tone.
 If your camera has any beauty filters, please turn them off.

 Get Help or Prop It Up: The easiest way to do this is to have a friend take the photos for you!
 If you are flying solo, use a tripod and your camera's self-timer.